-A positive detection is a good indication that the DNA from the species of interest may be present at the sampling location.
-This doesn't necessarily mean that there's an established population, because the eDNA test doesn't distinguish between live and dead sources, or stationary versus mobile ("just passing through") ones. eDNA at a site can also result from water or wind currents, boats, or other sources, although these latter sources are less likely than a local biological source.
-Repeating sampling efforts at areas with positive detections can help resolve these uncertainties, as the signal from dead or transient sources will disappear within days to weeks.
-Conversely, spatially clustered positive detections can increase confidence that the source is present.
-Positive eDNA results are useful for informing conventional field sampling efforts by identifying candidate areas for a closer look or more intensive sampling.2
+A positive detection is a good indication that the DNA from the species of interest is likely present at the sampling location.
+This doesn't necessarily mean that there's an established population, since the eDNA test doesn't distinguish between live and dead sources, or stationary versus mobile ("just passing through") ones. eDNA at a site can also result from water or wind currents, boats, or other sources, although these latter sources are less likely than a local biological source.
+Repeating sampling efforts at areas with positive detections can help resolve these uncertainties, since the signal from dead or transient sources will disappear within days to weeks.
+Conversely, spatially clustered positive detections can increase confidence of the source being present.
+Positive eDNA results are useful for informing conventional field sampling efforts by identifying candidate areas for a closer look or more intensive sampling.1

+With careful planning, false positive and false negative eDNA results may still occur at very low frequencies but can be guarded against and minimized by careful planning and testing.
 False positive detections can happen as a result of sample contamination during field sampling or lab testing, but can be minimized and identified by including negative controls at all stages of the process, from sample collection to testing.
-Negative results may not necessarily mean that a species is not present; detection failures can happen as a result of insufficient sampling, environmental chemicals ('inhibitors') that interfere with DNA detection, or too little DNA being present.
+Negative results may not necessarily mean that a species is not present: detection failures can happen as a result of insufficient sampling effort, inappropriate temporal or spatial sampling design, environmental chemicals ('inhibitors') that interfere with DNA detection, or too little DNA being present.
 These risks can be minimized by appropriate field sampling design and quality control testing during eDNA analysis.
+Repeated sampling can increase both power and confidence of eDNA findings, with the qualifier that target species may move between sampling events.